Check out some of the most commonly asked questions about using MonsterInsights.

 For the Lite Plugin

-Our free version support is available on the WordPress.org plugin page for MonsterInsights Lite, and is staffed by knowledgeable volunteers.
+Our free version support is available on our support page for MonsterInsights Lite, and is staffed by knowledgeable volunteers.
 For quicker responses, please include as much detail as possible, including but not limited to a link to the site in question, a description of the issue, the expected outcome, any errors you received, steps to recreate the issue, and, if possible, screenshots.

 For MonsterInsights Pro and Addons